 Above all we should be more concerned in our professional activities : in our courts, in chambers, in offices and as citizens, with the greater efficiency of the law, with costs and benefits of legal rules and procedures.
 We must all become economists of justice.
 It is for that reason that I warmly welcomed this seminar on the business of law.
 If we are to bring justice more economically to more people, we must be more concerned about the business of law as a business.
 This does not just mean law for business people.
 It means law for as many of our fellow citizens as have a serious problem and as turned to lawyers and to the Rule of Law for help and protection.
 We should test the papers presented in this seminar by these criteria.
-Do advertising, amalgamation of firms, changes of professional style, more aggressive attraction of clients, poaching of other people's partners and so on enhance efficiency in a way with ideal? compatible the professional
+Do advertising, amalgamation of firms, changes of professional style, more aggressive attraction of clients, poaching of other people's partners and so on enhance efficiency in a way compatible with ideal? the professional

-At a critical moment in the history of the legal profession, when much routine work is under challenge, will we measure up to the age of nuclear fission, the microchip, biotech and interplanetary travel?
-Will our newfound concern with efficiency help us meet the enormous pool of unmet needs for legal services in the Australian community?
-These are the questions which I commend to the attention of this seminar.
+At a critical moment in the history of the legal profession, when reach routine work is under challenge, will we measure up to the age of indexed fizzion, the interpelip, blotech and interplanetary travel?
+Will our newfound confern with officiency help us meet the enormous pool of uninet needs for legal services in the Australian community?
+These are the questions which all members of the legal profession should reflect upon.